fudanroilab/fudanroilab.github.io/_posts/people/Alumni/2020-05-03-YijunLong.md

 # Self-introduction is described in the third person, including information such as educational experience(B/M/P), graduation career development
 ---

-Yuanzhi Liang is currently a prospective master students in AET, Fudan.
-He is supervised by Prof. Wenqiang Zhang.
-He is expected to obtain his B.Eng. degree from Taiyuan University of Technology, China by 2020.
+Yijun Long   is currently a Master student in AET, Fudan University, who is supervised by Prof. Wenqiang Zhang .
+He obtained his B.Eng. degree from Shanghai Ocean University .